jhovanec1/project2/README.md

 ## Future Additions

-This submitted app is about 10% of the original functionality I dreamed up.
+This submitted app is about 10% of the original functionality I planned and nowhere near what I pictured.
+Many little hurdles with my first associations and heroku deployment consumed a lot of my time.

 I would continue to add routes and ways users/groups can add funds, make trades or investments and interact on the feed/chat pages.
 Additionally, I would like to pull a stock ticker API into the investments section to keep everything more up to date and real-world.

 Lastly, once we delve into the python section, it would be cool to add data analysis tools.